kaustabpal/kaustabpal.github.io/_posts/RL/2020-07-11-reinforcement_learning.md

 From Observations 1, it can be seen that the DQN performance never converges when TAU is between $$0.1$$ and $$0.001$$.
 It is because since the target network Q-target is updated every time the main Q-network is trained; if the changes in the target network are big, the main Q-network will be converging towards a constantly fluctuating target thus making the model unstable.
 However, when the value of TAU is $$0.0001$$, the performance of the DQN agent improves.
 It is because even though Q-target is updated frequently, it is changing by very very small amounts, which is why the main Q-network is converging towards an almost constant target and thus the model slowly stabilizes over time and the performance improves.

-Conclusion 1 is confirmed by running a validation experiment with TAU = 0.0001.
-From Observations 1 it is clear that as the MINI_BATCH_SIZE keeps increasing, the performance improves quicker.
-So in this validation experiment, I use only one MINI_BATCH_SIZE.
-While bigger MINI_BATCH_SIZE improves performance, it also needs more time to train the neural network.
-Therefore I will be using a MINI_BATCH_SIZE of 64.
+Conclusion 1 is confirmed by running a validation experiment with TAU = 0.0001 for MINI_BATCH_SIZE of 64 as it will take less time to train using a smaller MINI_BATCH_SIZE.

 **Observation 2:**